Sparking an Interest in Chemistry

 Successful completion of this degree will enhance advancement opportunities in the education field and provide a teacher advanced training in content and pedagogy.
 The degree can also qualify graduates to teach at the junior or community college level.

-Depending on your interests and career goals, you can choose either a thesis or non-thesis option for your master’s degree in Chemistry: Education Emphasis.
+Depending on your interests and career goals, you can choose either a thesis or non-thesis option for your master’s degree in Chemistry: Education Concentration.
 Both degrees provide you with a rigorous foundation in teaching, lab skills and academic writing.

 - Interested in advanced research and learning more about chemistry